raspberrypilearning/pacman-terminal/en/step_4.md

 ### Print working directory

-`pwd` stands for "print working directory".
+`pwd` stands for 'print working directory'.
 This command shows where you are in the Pi's **file system**, meaning it tells you what directory you are currently in in the command line so you don't get lost.

 + Type `pwd` and press <kbd>Enter</kbd>.
   ```